-We currently rely on two facilities, including our own facility in Rhode Island, for commercial and clinical quantities of Soliris, as well as for clinical quantities of product candidates.
+We currently rely on two facilities, our own facility in Rhode Island and a third party manufacturer, for commercial and clinical quantities of Soliris, as well as for clinical quantities of product candidates.
 For both clinical and commercial requirements, we have contracted and expect to continue contracting for product finishing, vial filling and packaging through third parties.